invisement-old/HFaaS/content/blog/inVisement Market Analysis.md

 ---
-title: "Market Analysis August 2018"
+title: "Market Analysis"
-date: 2018-08-01
+date: 2018-08-10
-tags: ["Blog", "inVisement Portfolio", "Market Analysis", "Bull or Bear", "Speculate and Adjust", "Market Fluctuations"]
+tags: ["Blog", "Market Analysis", "Bull or Bear", "Speculate and Adjust"]

 ---

 <img src="/images/market-graph.png" width="100%">

+Althoug the market (especially tech) is a little stretched but inVisement predicts a healthy growth.
-# Market Analysis for August 2018
+title: "Market Analysis August 2018"

-There is an ongoing debate about tech bubble, similar to dot-com bubble burst.
-What does inVisement think?

-We call the current market, especially the Tech sector, "speculate and adjust", which means overall growth with high volatility.
+## Fundamentals

-The US (and world) economy is exceptionally good (historical growth rate, low eomployment rate, high investment) in a way that it can tolerate trade war rant by White House and higher prime-rates by Federal Reserve without a sweat.
+The US (and the rest of the world) enjoys high economic growth, low eomployment rate, and high capex investments.
+It has shown strength to tolerate trade war and higher prime rates.

-Tech companies are monetizing from innovations of their past.
-Tech sector revenue and earning is growing 20%+ annually and they keep beating the market pessimism.
-The innovation engine (venture capital and start-up market) is heavily invested and we should expect more products, innovations, and distruptions to emerge.
+Tech companies are monetizing their past innovations.
+Tech sector revenue growth exceeds 20% and often beats analysts expectations.
+The innovation engine (venture capitals and start-ups) is heavily invested and we expect more products, innovations, and distruptions to emerge.

 One the other hand, investors are a little cautious not to experience what they did during the great recession (2008) or dot-com burst (2000).
-Moreover, the borrowing cost is not so cheap (prime-rate in near 3%).
+Moreover, the borrowing cost is not cheap anymore (prime-rate in near 3%).

+## Market View
-So the rsult is periods of growth by speculation followed by adjustments days caused by cold facts.
-After each quarter earning calls, investors start speculating about the future of the tech stocks.
-They keep betting on which one will run faster.
-Meanwhile, the tech companies keep growing and pulling the rest of the economy.
-During the earning calls, adjustmentss happen.
-Companies who could not live up to the expectations would fall back to the previous quarter prices (Ex: Twitter and Facebook) but if they surpass the expectations, they will jump (Ex: Amazon and Alphabet and Apple).
+So the rsult is periods of growth by speculations followed by adjustments days during earning calls.
+After each earning season, investors start speculating about the future of the tech stocks.
+They keep betting on which ones will run faster.
+Meanwhile, the tech companies keep growing and dragging the rest of the economy.
+During the earning calls, adjustments will happen.
+Companies who could not live up to the expectations would fall back to the previous quarter prices (Ex: Twitter and Facebook) but will jump if they surpass the expectations (Ex: Amazon and Alphabet and Apple).

-Off course, there would be overall adjustments of the expectations as well.
-A good earning call season makes investors bullish and less-than-expected earning call makes them bearish about the overal market.

-From inVisement perspective:

-- The fundamentals of the economy and money market is strong.
-Nothing is predictable but it seems the horizon is clear and there is no big, thick, dark cloud in sky.

-- The market has more room to grow and it will keep growing, expecially the tech sector.
-We predict 20%+ annual growth rate (equal to revenue growth) for tech companies (NASDAQ-100) and 10%+ annual growth for total market (S&P 500).
+## Speculate and Adjust

+We call the current market, especially the Tech sector, "speculate and adjust", which means moderate growth with high volatility.

-- The market will keep experiencing high volatility.
+- **High Volatility**: The market will keep experiencing high volatility.
 There will be frequent adjustments periods in which market will tumble to adjust itself to cold fact and figures emerging from earning calls.

-- The maket will look like a  very bumpy ascending hike.
-Growing slowly and constantly (caused by speculations on tech revenue growth) accompanied with little burts and price adjustmentss every month or so.
-We think it is a healthy market, upbeat and cautious.
-We keep investing while adding to our cash slowly.
+- **Hold**: The maket will look like a  very bumpy ascending hike.
+Growing slowly and constantly (caused by speculations on tech revenue growth) accompanied with little burts and price adjustmentss every month or so. inVisement thinks it is a healthy market, growing but cautious.
+We keep our positions while adding to our cash reserves.

-- Right now, inVisement portfolio is consist of 25% Cash, 25% tech stocks (GOOGL, AAPL, CRM, SQ, TWTR, MDB, GS), 50% Buy Call options (on SPY and QQQ and DIA), 10% Buy Put options (on AMZN and NFLX).
-Our beta is about 3 times bigger than QQQ.
-We are aiming at 30% return by end of year (mostly from our call options).
+## inVisement Positions: Hold
+inVisement portfolio consists of

+- 15% Cash
+- 25% call options for QQQ, SPY, DIA, AAPL, and GS
+- 60% Stocks from GOOGL, MDB, SQ, CRM, TWTR, NVDA

+We are bullish and aiming at 30% return of our portfolio for 2018:

+- 15% Return from our stock positions
+- 10% Return from our margin account (15% minus 5% borrowing cost)
+- 50% Return from our call options
+- 0% from cash

+Total Expected Return = (15%+10%) * 60% + 50% * 25% + 0% * 15% = 27.5%

+Please check out [inVisement Portfolio](invisement-portfolio.html) for in-depth information.